notkrd/blades-in-the-dark-srd-content/README.md

+# This fork

+Homebrew source for a personal Blades in the Dark based campaign with a setting focused on trade and travel.

 # Blades in the Dark System Reference Document

 This is the text version of the content found at https://bladesinthedark.com/.
 The text is available as both Markdown and HTML.